Your guide to doing business in New Zealand

-Tax Code: An individual’s Tax code is dependent upon how many sources of income they have, and whether the individual has a student loan. (http://www.ird.govt.nz/how-to/Taxrates-codes/earning-income-Taxcode.html)
+Tax Code: An individual’s tax code is dependent upon how many sources of income an individual has and whether the individual has a student loan.

 Filings: There is no requirement for a third party to be licensed in order to make any tax and/or social security filings on the behalf of a client.

-A Solidarity Surcharge Tax Rate is levied on actual income tax amount.
-Withholding tax statements and payments are due to be paid to the authorities by the 10th of the following month.
-The typical penalty awarded for the late submission is a maximum 10% of the assessed tax.
-Interest due for late payment is 6% per annum.
+A solidarity surcharge tax rate is levied on the actual income tax amount.
+Withholding tax statement and payments are due to be paid to the authorities by the 10th of the following month.

-Kiwisaver KiwiSaver is a voluntary, work-based savings initiative designed to help employees with their long-term saving for retirement.
-The initiative includes a range of membership benefits such as regular contributions from employers, and an annual member tax credit paid by the Government.
+KiwiSaver is a voluntary, work-based savings initiative to help employees with their long-term saving for retirement.
+There are a range of membership benefits like regular contributions from the employer and an annual member tax credit paid by the government.

-KiwiSaver is not guaranteed by the Government, and individual schemes are managed by private sector companies called KiwiSaver providers.
-Employers can choose which KiwiSaver provider to invest with.
+KiwiSaver is not guaranteed by the government, and the schemes are managed by private sector companies called KiwiSaver providers.
+Employers can choose which KiwiSaver provider to invest their money with.

 An employee can join KiwiSaver if he/she is:

-Employees are automatically enrolled in Kiwisaver (if eligible) upon starting a new job - unless they elect to opt-out within a certain period.
-KiwiSaver contributions are deducted from gross pay each pay period.
-Currently an employee can choose to contribute at 3%, 4%, or 8%.
+Employees are automatically enrolled (if eligible) on starting a new job unless they elect to opt out within a certain period.
+KiwiSaver are deducted from gross pay each pay period.
+Currently an employee can choose to contribute at 3%, 4%, 6%, 8% or 10%.

-A liability to pay the Employer Superannuation Contribution Tax (ESCT) arises when an employer makes a cash contribution to a superannuation scheme (including a KiwiSaver fund) that meets the definition of a superannuation fund - subject to certain exemptions.
-Generally, the rate of tax withheld is based on the Employee’s marginal tax rate.
+A liability to pay employer Superannuation Contribution Tax (ESCT) arises when an employer makes a cash contribution to a superannuation scheme (including a KiwiSaver fund) that meets the definition of a superannuation fund, subject to certain exemptions.
+Generally, the rate of tax withheld is based on the employee’s marginal tax rate.

 Personal & contact information such as:

-Payment for leavers IN New Zealand must be made by the final day of employment or by agreement.
+Payment for leavers must be made by the final day of employment or by agreement.